-Schedule 3 of the LGA (Rating) (Appendix B) provides the list of factors able to be used to calculate each rating unit's share of the total pavement maintenance cost for the relevant industry.
+Schedule 3 of the Rating Act (Appendix B) provides the list of factors able to be used to calculate each rating unit's liability for the rate.

 It is assumed that the Council has first estimated the PMCI for each industry from the technical methods described in chapter 2 and that it has reduced this by the benefits of the industry to the community to beneficiaries described in the next section.
 The result is that the Council has an estimate of the 'net PMCI' of the industry.
 This is the net cost of pavement maintenance required for each industry, for the pavement maintenance set out in the 30 year infrastructure plan.